hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/README.md

 revealing what drives revenue performance, customer value, product concentration, and returns impact.

-Insights are translated into executive-ready recommendations, bridging the gap between correct data and actionable decisions, and naturally extending into forecasting and scenario-based thinking.
+Insights are translated into executive-ready recommendations through traceable analytical reasoning, bridging the gap between correct data and actionable decisions, and naturally extending into forecasting and scenario-based thinking.